accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/8.9/index.md

 ---
-title: In each web page, tags should not be used [for presentation purposes only].
+title: On each web page, tags must not be used [only for layout].
 Has this rule been followed?
 ---